moves-rwth/storm/documentation/obtain-storm/vm.md

 ```
 will take you to the folders containing Storm's binaries.
 For more information on how to run Storm, please read our [guide]({{ site.github.url }}/documentation/usage/running-storm.html).

-## Changelog
+### Changelog

 The VM may be updated periodically to include bug fixes, new versions, and so on.
 When the image was most recently updated and what changes were made to the VM can be taken from the following changelog.

 #### Update on March 21, 2017

-- added scripts to re-run all benchmarks from paper submission "A Storm is Coming: A Modern Probabilistic Model Checker"
+- added scripts to re-run all benchmarks from the paper "[A Storm is Coming: A Modern Probabilistic Model Checker](http://doi.org/10.1007/978-3-319-63390-9_31)"
 - added description to README how to use the scripts

 #### Update on Feb 1, 2017